Best Of rangefinders

 Slope-adjusted distances are genuinely useful.
 That 150-yard shot that’s actually 162 yards uphill?
 Your body knows something is off when you grab 7-iron, but your brain can’t quantify it.
 Slope does the math for you.

-The Pro X3+ is the rangefinder equivalent of a Scotty Cameron — it’s the benchmark that everything else is measured against.
-The accuracy is absurd (±0.1 yard at distances under 200 yards), the lock-on speed is the fastest I’ve tested, and the “Elements” feature adjusts distances for altitude, temperature, and humidity.
+The Pro X3+LINK is the rangefinder equivalent of a Scotty Cameron.
+It is the benchmark that everything else is measured against.
+The accuracy story is absurd, the lock-on reputation is elite, and the Slope with Elements feature adds altitude and temperature context that cheaper lasers simply do not.

 2. Bushnell Tour V6 Shift — The Smart Bushnell Buy